 If you prefer, a fillable PDF is also available.

 Provincial Health Act Orders are required to be followed on Reserve Lands.
-In order to assist event and program planners, the Squamish Nation has adopted a Vancouver Coastal Health event planning framework for use on Reserve Lands.
-It is important the Nation remain vigilant against the fight against Communicable Disease.
-We all need to take every possible step to protect our families and loved ones.
-By implementing documents and protocols such as these, the Nation is doing its part to keep Members safe.
+In order to assist event and program planners, the Squamish Nation has adopted an event planning framework for use on Reserve Lands.
+It is important that the Nation remain vigilant against the fight against Communicable Disease.
+Event organizers (events of 50 or more people) are responsible for planning an event and creating a plan intended to prevent the transmission of communicable diseases, like COVID-19, that meets the requirements of any orders, notices, or guidance issued by the Provincial Health Officer, and the appropriate health authority, relevant to their proposed activities, at the time of the proposed event.

+The purpose of this plan is to outline relevant event details and will describe how the event organizer will ensure compliance to current Public Health orders and notices.
 Special considerations are still required to ensure the safety of attendees for Nation held events.
-This form is designed to help organizers of temporary events or gatherings think about how they can reduce risk at their event.
+This document is designed to help organizers of temporary events or gatherings think about how they can reduce risk at their event.
 Some examples of events or gatherings are weddings, funerals, workplace gatherings, faith-based gatherings and community events or performances.
 It remains highly recommended that online tools be used in place of in-person meetings as much as possible.

 A guidance document on how to evaluate and address risk can be viewed here.